gbrunner/adv-programming-for-gis-and-rs/Week 12/README.md

 ## In Class Problem 2
 Turn what you submitted for **Project 2** into a presentation using Jupyter RISE

-## In Class Problems:
-1. Turn what you submitted for **Project 2** into a presentation using Jupyter RISE ~~2.
-Go through the [Change Detection Dashboard Example]~~(https://developers.arcgis.com/python/sample-notebooks/building-a-change-detection-app-using-jupyter-dashboard/)~~and recreat it yourself~~.
-3. ~~Create a Jupyter Dashboard that shows the Demographic data on a map, alows users to click on a specific county, and shows a pie chart breakdown of the demographic data for that county.

 ## Homework:
 1. Complete the **In Class Assignments**